 A live band plays each night and the whole center of the gym is left open for a dance floor.
 The Foresters’ Ball is much more than just a dance.
 Patroons can visit the saloon and buy a soda for a kiss.
 The Student Recreation Association builds a chow hall and serves free chili and bread.
 The UM Chapter of the Society of American Foresters runs a photo booth for you and your friends to have a picture taken by Mike Williams Photography.

 The chapel, which is run by the Kappa Kappa Gamma sorority, will marry any willing couple for a few bucks (and divorce you for a few more).
 The money raised is donated to Camp Make-A-Dream.
 Like any western town, a jail is a must and Sheriffs can lock up your friends for a small fee.
 The jail is built and run by the Student Chapter of the Wildlife Society and is used to raise money for their society.

-Sobriety is a condition of entry to the Foresters’ Ball and following campus policy, no alcohol is allowed in the Ball.
+A beer garden will be available to access for people 21 and over, however no outside alcohol is permitted.
+Belligerency and unsavory behavior will not be tolerated.
 Bags will be checked and flasks will be confiscated.
 Campus police are present at the ball as well as a group of more than 20 students called the Posse who run security.
 The policy keeps partying down inside the ball.
 Medics are stationed downstairs for injuries and other ailments.

 Once you give your ticket and step inside, you’re in for the night.
 You can leave whenever you want but you will not be allowed back in.
 The ball is so well attended that a line forms outside.
 Every time an attendee leaves, another ticket is sold.

-Tickets go on sale the Monday before the dance at The Source, in the UC.
+Tickets go on sale the Monday before the dance at the West Atrium, in the UC.
 Tickets go fast, so plan to find your way to the dance and join the thousands that have been to the Foresters’ Ball and had “A Swingin’ Good Time!”